Information, advice, support and services

 As a carer you may be concerned about how coronavirus will impact your health, the health of the person you care for and/or your caring role.
 Lanarkshire Carers Centre have provided some useful information and guidance to help you understand the current situation and the impact this will have on their services.
 The Scottish Government has also issued advice for unpaid carers on Coronavirus (COVID-19).

-Carers in South Lanarkshire have access a wide variety of supports, services and information and advice with or without having an Adult Carer Support Plan or Young Persons Statement.
+Carers in South Lanarkshire can access a wide variety of support, services and information and advice with or without having an Adult Carer Support Plan or Young Persons Statement.

-The Act determines under (Section 4) the responsible local authority:
+The Act determines under (Section 4) that the responsible local authority has a:

-(a) DUTY must provide support to the carer to meet the carers' eligible needs, and
+(a) DUTY to provide support to the carer to meet their eligible needs, and the

-(b) POWER may provide support to the carer to meet the carer's other identified needs.
+(b) POWER to provide support to the carer to meet any other identified needs

 Access to support groups

-Your local Carers Centre has a variety of Carer Support groups.
-There are also a range of condition specific support groups you could join.
+Your local Carers Centre has a variety of support groups providing a range of conditions.
 Reducing isolation helps your health and wellbeing.
-To find out about support groups, contact South Lanarkshire Carers Network (support groups) or Lanarkshire Carers Centre (activities and events).
+To find out about support groups, contact Lanarkshire Carers Centre.

 Access to information and advice